-HARRY CARSON is a lecturer and motivational speaker to groups that range from juvenile and prison inmates to high school scholars, from college athletes to corporate executives and political leaders.
+Harry Carson is a lecturer and motivational speaker to groups that range from juvenile and prison inmates to high school scholars, from college athletes to corporate executives and political leaders.

-Carson’s 13-year stint with the New York Football Giants is one of the longest tenures in club history.
+Harry’s 13-year stint with the New York Football Giants is one of the longest tenures in club history.
 The indestructible former linebacker served as Team Captain for 10 of his 13 seasons.
 Rated the #1 “Inside Linebacker” in NFL history according to Pro Football Weekly, Carson was named to the All-Rookie Team after his first NFL season.
 He once made an amazing 25 tackles in a Monday Night Football Game against the Green Bay Packers.

-Currently Carson serves as Executive Director of the Fritz Pollard Alliance, an organization representing National Football League minority non-player personnel dedicated to creating greater racial diversity within the National Football League.
+Currently, Harry serves as Executive Director of the Fritz Pollard Alliance, an organization representing National Football League minority non-player personnel dedicated to creating greater racial diversity within the National Football League.

 Captain for LifeMy Story as a Hall of Fame Linebacker

 St. Martin's Press